geoarrow/geoarrow-rs/python/core/README.md

 - Rust-based algorithms for computations on GeoArrow memory.
 - Rust-based parsers for various geospatial file formats.

+Future work:

+- [ ] 3D coordinates.
+Only 2D geometries are supported at this time.
+- [ ] CRS management.
+This currently loses the CRS information in the [GeoArrow metadata](https://geoarrow.org/extension-types#extension-metadata).

 Refer to the [GeoArrow Python module proposal](https://github.com/geoarrow/geoarrow-python/issues/38) for more background information.